-Budgeting is one of the most important aspects to consider when it comes to buying a PC or a laptop.
-Even if you have enough savings or a good salary, you cannot afford to throw a stack of notes without analyzing options available.
+Budgeting is one of the most important aspects to consider when it comes to buying a laptop or PC for Video Editing.
+Even if you have enough savings or a good salary, you cannot afford to throw a stack of notes without analyzing the options available.
 As long as the purpose of buying a PC is personal fun and recreational activities, you may not be interested to buy an expensive one, but what about if you need it for professional reasons.

 Many people start part-time jobs to make ends meet.
 Suppose you have lost your job and you have found a freelance project of editing video.
 What will you do?
 You need a desktop so that you can render as best as you can.
 Video editing is a popular work that people manage to do along with their side gigs.
 Professional video editing requires a desktop equipped with processing power, high RAM, graphics card, storage, expandability, and ports.
 When you need a computer with all these features, you will have to dip into your pocket.
 This may seem very expensive if you have been relying on loans in Ireland for the unemployed.
 Well, if this is the case, do not worry as you find best PCs for €1000.